Alexjmsherman/nlp_practicum_original/README.md

 COURSE: Machine Learning and NLP for Consulting

-1. course overview / command line / git
+1. course overview / command line / configuration
   Topic: common command line and git bash operations
   Homework: use the command line to search data across 1000 of server configuration files